MicrosoftDocs/sql-docs/docs/integration-services/troubleshooting/generating-dump-files-for-package-execution.md

 ---
-title: "Generating Dump Files for SSIS Package Execution" ms.description: Learn how to troubleshoot SQL Server Integration Services "Dump on errors" options to generage a .mdmp debug dump file and a text .tmp debug dump file.
-Explains the debug dump file format. ms.date: 08/24/2016 ms.prod: sql ms.prod_service: "integration-services"
+title: "Generating Dump Files for SSIS Package Execution"
+description: Learn how to troubleshoot SQL Server Integration Services using "Dump on errors" options.
+These options generate a .mdmp debug dump file and a text .tmp debug dump file.
+Learn about the debug dump file formats. ms.date: 08/24/2016 ms.prod: sql ms.prod_service: "integration-services"